 You MUST report to ADF Airways no later than 48 hours after your entry into the US.
 When you arrive at ADF, you will be enrolled in our program.
 You will be fingerprinted in order to complete the TSA process.
 You will also be briefed on the requirements to maintain your student visa.

-All enrolments will be in compliance with US government rules and ADF policies.
-The US government requires that all students on a
+All enrollments will be in compliance with US government rules and ADF policies.
+The US government requires that all students on a student visa must:

 - Study or train for a minimum of 22 hours per week, and a minimum 5 days a week.